July – August 2018

 Organization: Various educational, community, and public institutions and private organizations

-This community workshop grew from Lost and Guided, a play based on real life stories of refugees in the United States, and is designed to spread knowledge and awareness of the Syrian conflict and to develop empathetic understanding of displaced populations among the American public.
+This community workshop grew out of Lost and Guided, a play based on real life stories of refugees in the United States, and is designed to spread knowledge and awareness of the Syrian conflict and to develop an empathetic understanding of displaced populations among the American public.
 Through a series of interactive activities, the participants read, explore, and experience those stories together.
 The workshop offers an opportunity for connection, reflection, play, and activism.

 2016-2018 (on-going program)